Dispatches

 That is not governance.
 That is waste with a scoreboard.

-Cost overhang sits on top.
+Cost overhang sits on top of both.

 The enterprises that staffed entire teams on the premise that $20/month AI subscriptions would fund productivity gains are about to encounter the real cost curve.